14 Cancer Warning Signs Your Doctor Should Never Ignore

 While this is most commonly a sign of sexually transmitted diseases, lesions on a vagina or penis may also be a symptom of cancer.
 “HPV (human papillomavirus) can manifest itself as warts,” Dr. Bonta says.
 The virus can also cause cervical cancer, which is why a regular Pap smear is so important for women—every three years for healthy women under 30, and every five years for women older than 30 (though you should discuss this with your doctor).
 Another concern, according to Dr. Bonta: Head and neck cancer cases are on the rise because of HPV infections from oral intercourse.
 “Yes, you can still get HPV from oral intercourse,” she says.

 “Prostate cancer is the second most commonly diagnosed cancer among men in the U.S.,” says Vahan Kassabian, MD, a urologic oncologist at Georgia Urology.
 (Skin cancer is number one.)
 “Most men are diagnosed with an early stage of the disease, which typically has no noticeable symptoms.”

 However, Dr. Kassabian says, some prostate cancers will spread locally, and that can lead to symptoms.
 “Men with locally advanced prostate cancer may experience urinary symptoms, such as more frequent urination or a week urinary stream,” he says.
 “For men with more aggressive, metastatic prostate cancer, common warning signs include fatigue, aches and pains, weakness or numbness, trouble falling or staying asleep, and difficulty doing everyday activities, such as walking up the stairs or taking out the trash.”
-Men, these are the 9 things your prostate secretly wants to tell.
+Next, don’t miss these 50 rampant cancer myths everyone needs to stop believing.